TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 8/Matthew 8.2.md

 ---

-And behold, there came to him a leper and worshipped him, saying, Lord, if thou wilt, thou canst make me clean.
+Behold, a leper came to him and worshiped him, saying, "Lord, if you want to, you can make me clean."